-So yea, ballet destroyed my relationship with my body.
+So yeah, ballet destroyed my relationship with my body.
 All I saw were fat thighs and a huge butt.
 I yearned to be shapeless.
-I strove to push off puberty for as long as possible equating menstruation with being fat.
-This obsession didn’t end for me until after I stopped dancing professionally in my late 20’s.
+I strived to push off puberty for as long as possible equating menstruation with being fat.
+This obsession didn’t end for me until after I stopped dancing professionally in my late 20s.

 In addition to the body stuff, I crumbled under the pressure.
 I doubted my abilities and never thought I deserved to be wherever I happened to be dancing at the moment.
 I felt like an imposter.
 Someone was going to find me out and tell me to leave the Summer Intensive or fire me from the job.

 I was always a nervous child.
 My first grade teacher would yell a lot, so every day of first grade, I went to the nurse’s office complaining of a stomachache.

-Screaming ballet teachers left me paralyzed.
-Tense.
-There was no nurses office to escape to.
+Screaming ballet teachers left me paralyzed, tense.
+There were no nurse’s offices to escape to.
 I did not thrive under that pressure.
-It scared me and validated all the doubts I had about myself and my ability.
+It scared me and validated all the doubts I had about myself and my abilities.

 Injuries were ongoing.
 I danced through so much pain.
 Teachers told you the stories of dancers performing on broken bones—to be hardcore was to accept the pain; so I did.